 Bridging Pensions’ Fund

-The Bridging Pensions' Fund (Fundusz Emerytur Pomostowych, FEP) is the appropriated state fund.
+The Bridging Pensions’ Fund (Fundusz Emerytur Pomostowych, FEP) is a special-purpose state fund.
 It was established on 1 January 2010 by virtue of the Act on the old-age bridging pensions to finance this type of benefits.
 The Fund is administered by the Social Insurance Institution.

-Within the limits fixed by the Budget Law, FEP may receive allocations from the state budget, which allow to supplement funds for payment of bridging pensions.
+Within the limits fixed by the Budgetary Law, FEP may receive allocations from the state budget, which allows to supplement funds for payment of bridging pensions.

 Available FEP funds may be invested by ZUS in bank deposits and in Treasury securities.